mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 ### Questions to Answer (Business task) <a name="QuestionstoAnswer"></a>

-1. Which neighbourhoods in Tokyo has the highest average rates for their rooms.
-Give at least the top 10.
+1. Which neighborhoods in Tokyo have the highest average rates for their rooms?

-2. Which of these top 10 neighbourhoods in Tokyo has the least amount of competitors.
+2. Which of these top 10 neighborhoods have the least amount of competition?

-3. Which of these top 10 neighbourhoods has the most amount of competition in terms of listings.
+3. Which of these top 10 neighborhoods have the most competition in terms of listings?

-4. Which room types are in demand for this neighbourhoods.
+Optional additional question: Which room types are in demand in these neighborhoods?

 ### Tools used (Tech Stack) <a name="Toolsused"></a>